 The evolution of real-time communications

-Later in the 20th century, high-speed internet, mobile telephony and smart devices further revolutionized real-time communications, enabling instant messaging (IM), Internet Protocol (IP) telephony, video calling, video conferencing and more.
+Later in the 20th century, high-speed internet, mobile telephony and smart devices further revolutionized real-time communications, enabling instant messaging (IM), IP telephony, video calling, livestreaming, video conferencing and more.

 This article is part of

 Recent advancements in WebRTC and cloud-based platforms have made it easier to integrate RTC into internet and mobile apps.
 The pervasive use of social media and video conferencing apps, such as Facebook, WhatsApp, Zoom and Skype, is a strong indicator of how important RTC has become in recent years.